richardrl/rlkit-relational/README.md

 To learn more, more about `doodad`, [go to the repository](https://github.com/justinjfu/doodad/).

 ## Credits
-Much of the infrastructure and base algorithm implementations are courtesy of [RLKit](https://github.com/vitchyr/rlkit).
+Much of the coding infrastructure and base algorithm implementations are courtesy of [RLKit](https://github.com/vitchyr/rlkit).

 The Dockerfile is based on the [OpenAI mujoco-py Dockerfile](https://github.com/openai/mujoco-py/blob/master/Dockerfile).

-## TODOs